platypustheory/Drupal-10-Social-Stim/README.md

-## Platypus Media Custom Commerce Kickstart Platform for Aegir 3
+## Platypus Media Custom Drupal 10 Platform for Social Stim on Aegir 3

 Forked from Consensus Enterprises's Implementation.